 The new $5.8 million complex covers a footprint of 70,000 square feet at 925 Golf Lane and represents the latest partnership between the city of Murfreesboro, MTSU and the nonprofit Christy-Houston Foundation.

-- Eight state-of-the-art courts and support facilities.
+• Eight state-of-the-art courts and support facilities.

-- Two electronic scoreboards, locker rooms, lounge area and pro shop with tennis equipment and apparel.
+• Two electronic scoreboards, locker rooms, lounge area and pro shop with tennis equipment and apparel.

-- Two floors with a mezzanine for spectator viewing that includes bleachers, TV lounge with tables and chairs.
+• Two floors with a mezzanine for spectator viewing that includes bleachers, TV lounge with tables and chairs.

 • An awning extending toward the outdoor tennis courts to provide shading for special events.

-“This certainly fulfills the vision that the City and MTSU had when we embarked on a bold endeavor to build a permanent home for Blue Raider tennis and superb recreational opportunities for the Murfreesboro community.”
+“This certainly fulfills the vision that the city and MTSU had when we embarked on a bold endeavor to build a permanent home for Blue Raider tennis and superb recreational opportunities for the Murfreesboro community.”

-The agreement with the City gives MTSU priority access to the complex from 1 to 4 p.m. from November until March, allowing Blue Raider tennis practices and matches to take place.
+The agreement with the city gives MTSU priority access to the complex from 1 to 4 p.m. from November until March, allowing Blue Raider tennis practices and matches to take place.
 During those months, the Murfreesboro community will have access during morning and evening hours.

 “The new indoor home for Blue Raider tennis will not only enhance the men’s and women’s programs but showcase these excellent programs by affording the community the opportunity to watch these players in action without having to travel to Nashville.”

-The facility’s name stems from the generosity of the Adams Family Foundation, a Murfreesboro-based foundation established by family members of the late Dr. Carl and Jeanie Mae Adams.
-The foundation has been supportive of educational, religious and health-related organizations throughout the Middle Tennessee area.
+The facility’s name stems from the generosity of the Adams Family Foundation, a Murfreesboro-based foundation established by family members of the late Dr. Carl and Jeanie Mae Adams that has supported educational, religious and health-related organizations throughout the Middle Tennessee area.

 “This greatly enhances MTSU tennis,” said MTSU Director of Athletics Chris Massaro, who also serves as a member of the Tennis Committee.

-According to Massaro, the complex will be the site for the Conference USA Women’s Tennis Championships in April 2016 and the men’s tennis championships in 2017.
+Massaro noted that the complex will be the site for the Conference USA Women’s Tennis Championships in April 2016 and the men’s tennis championships in 2017.

 “Conference USA competition and tournaments will be a major attraction,” added Goodwin.
 “We would not have been able to move forward on this community endeavor without MTSU’s support.”

-The complex connects to Old Fort Park’s 24 outdoor courts, 16 of which are lighted.
+The complex connects to Old Fort Park’s 24 outdoor courts, which includes 16 lighted courts.
 The outdoor courts are spaced for convenience, allowing easy access and viewing with a courtyard in the middle, officials said.

-Energy efficiency and environmentally-friendly practices also were incorporated in the complex, including new pervious pavers in the parking lot, plaza, sidewalks and service road as well as and other stormwater management features that dovetail with stream restoration and conservation efforts in the park.
+Planners also incorporated energy efficiency and environmentally friendly practices into the complex, including new pervious pavers in the parking lot, plaza, sidewalks and service road as well as other stormwater management features that dovetail with stream restoration and conservation efforts in the park.

 The new Adams Tennis Complex will be open to the public beginning July 15.
-Hours of operation will be Mon.-Thurs.
-7 a.m-10 p.m.; Saturday 8 a.m.-5 p.m.; and Sunday 10 a.m.-5 p.m.
+Hours of operation will be 7 a.m-10 p.m.
+Monday-Thursday, 8 a.m.-5 p.m.
+Saturday and 10 a.m.-5 p.m.
+Sunday.